 At this point, having a much deeper understanding of the landscape and those within it, we wanted to more clearly define the exact problem to solve for.
 Having found many opportunities for improvement, we chose to address the most pressing issues with the little time allotted to us.
 Knowing that the elements that lead people to donate can be very mercurial, we wanted to design something that not only addresses the layout and hierarchy but something that also addresses the emotional body of the potential donors.

-We created a set of considerations to guide our process, and inform design decisions for the needs of CrowdLobby’s potential donors.
+We created a set of considerations and a statement to guide our process, and inform design decisions for the needs of CrowdLobby’s potential donors.

 Build users confidence in the effectiveness of funded campaigns so they are more likely to donate to campaigns that are not yet fully funded